geebee/espcap/README.md

 ## Running Examples

 + Display the following help message:

   ```
 	espcap.py --help
 	Usage: espcap.py [OPTIONS]

 	Options:
 		--node TEXT        Elasticsearch IP and port (default=None, dump packets to
 											stdout)
 		--nic TEXT         Network interface for live capture (default=None, if file
 											or dir specified)
-    --file TEXT      PCAP file for file capture (default=None, if nic specified)
+		--file TEXT        PCAP file for file capture (default=None, if nic
+											specified)
-    --dir TEXT       PCAP directory for multiple file capture (default=None, if
+		--dir TEXT         PCAP directory for multiple file capture (default=None,
-                     nic specified)
+											if nic specified)
 		--bpf TEXT         Packet filter for live capture (default=all packets)
 		--chunk INTEGER    Number of packets to bulk index (default=1000)
+		--timeout INTEGER  How long (in seconds) to wait before timing out a bulk
+											index request (default=30)
 		--count INTEGER    Number of packets to capture during live capture
 											(default=0, capture indefinitely)
 		--list             List the network interfaces
 		--help             Show this message and exit.
   ```

 + Load the test packet capture files and index the packets in the Elasticsearch cluster running at 10.0.0.1:9200, assuming your present working directory is `espcap/src`:

   ```
   espcap.py --dir=../test_pcaps --node=10.0.0.1:9200
   ```

 + Same as the previous except load the `test_pcaps/test_http.pcap` file:

   ```
   espcap.py --file=../test_pcaps/test_http.pcap --node=10.0.0.1:9200
   ```

 + Do a live capture from the network interface `eth0`, get all packets and index them in the Elasticsearch cluster running at 10.0.0.1:9200:

   ```
   espcap.py --nic=eth0 --node=10.0.0.1:9200
   ```

 + Same as the previous except dump the packets to `stdout``:

   ```
   espcap.py --nic=eth0
   ```

 + Do a live capture of TCP packets with source port or destination port == 80 and index in Elasticsearch running at 10.0.0.1:9200:

   ```
   espcap.py --nic=eth0 --bpf='tcp port 80' --node=10.0.0.1:9200
   ```

 + List the network interfaces

   ```
   espcap.py --list
   ```

 ## Packet Indexing

 ### Time Series Indexing

 When indexing packet captures into Elasticsearch, an new index is created for each day.
 The index naming format is _packets-yyyy-mm-dd_.
 The date is UTC derived from the packet sniff timestamp obtained from pyshark either for live captures or the sniff timestamp read from pcap files.
 Each index has two types, one for live capture `pcap_live` and file capture `pcap_file`.
 Both types are dynamically mapped by Elasticsearch with exception of the date fields for either `pcap_file` or `pcap_live` types which are mapped as Elasticsearch date fields if you run the templates.sh script before indexing an packet data.

 Index IDs are automatically assigned by Elasticsearch.